 Find a particular subject matter that your child is interested in and see what kind of instructional art book is out there.
 Amazon is full of customer reviews to help you weed out books that may not be a good fit for your needs, but here are some of our favorite artists who have some great art books:

 While we do have more art related books than dinosaur books, but if you further categorize them in to specific drawing topics, painting and other genres, it doesn’t quite seem like we need an intervention.
 Yet.

 Photography is art too.
-Almost everyone these days have smart phones, tablets, digital cameras or other devices that can take pictures, kids included.
-What is great about digital images, is you can take as many pictures as your storage space allows, then delete and retake pictures… unlike back in the day when you only had 24 pictures on a roll of film… that you then had to take it to the store and wait for them to get developed.
+Almost everyone these days have smart phones, tablets, digital cameras, or other devices that can take pictures, kids included.
+What is great about digital images is that you can take as many pictures as your storage space allows, and then delete and retake pictures, unlike back in the day when you only had 24 pictures on a roll of film that you then had to take it to the store and wait for them to get developed.

 Take a class, go on a field trip.
-Our oldest son walks to the local public school a couple days a week to take high school art classes.
-He just finished Studio Art, will be taking Sculpture this semester and is hoping to take Drawing, Digital Art, Digital Photography and Painting in the coming years.
+One of our twins walks to the local public school a couple days a week to take high school art classes.
+She just finished Studio Art, will be taking Sculpture this semester, and is hoping to take Drawing, Digital Art, Digital Photography and Painting in the coming years.
 You can also find other community art classes at rec centers, community colleges or other locations.